bcmdr/hexo-blog/source/_posts/Building-an-Oasis-in-Vue-Part-Two.md

 Problem: we wanted this to be an opinionated "oasis" in which to work on designs.
 Solution: the term oasis was chosen to induce a feeling of freedom, this is a feature, not a bug.

-Alright, so bit of a misnomer in the title so let's try again:
+Alright, so bit of a misnomer in the title so let's try again...

-## Building an Oasis with Parcel (Part One)
+## Building an Oasis with Parcel

 So what do we want by the end of this session?
 I should have a template file structure for a bundle.
 I should have two of these bundles in a project each accessible from the index of the portfolio.